 For general tips on driving the Silk Road, see the driving overview page.
 Here we discuss the state of the roads, where to find parts, dealing with the police, repair shops, and the business of import/export, customs, storing and selling a car.

-Police is a terrible nuisance.
-Especially in Bishkek, on the Osh-Bishkek road and the northern side of Issyk-Kul, there are checks everywhere.
-More tips to deal with police on the main driving page.
-If you have to pay, the price is 200 som for locals, perhaps a bit more for foreigners.
+Police checks concentrate in and around Bishkek, on the Osh-Bishkek road and on the northern shore of Issyk-Kul.
+If you feel you will have to pay, the price hovers around 200 som for locals, perhaps a bit more for foreigners.
 Be sure to ask for a “kwitantsia” (check).

-Road quality in Kyrgyzstan
+Roads in Kyrgyzstan

 - Batken – Osh – Bishkek: in a good state.